Piskoooh/TeleCobot/ROS/README.md

 ```
 ### 2.3 Follow the terminal.
 >**Note**
-Check the installation summary, if it's selecting the right "ROS distrobusion", "base model" (Create3 or Kobuki), and "installing directory".
+Check the installation summary, if it's selecting the right "ROS distribusion", "base model" (Create3 or Kobuki), and "installing directory".
 If it's correct, press `y` and it's not, press any other key.

 The terminal will require Login Password.
 After authenication, the install process will start.
 It will take about 30min.
 >**Note**